Cleveland Clinic logo

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-• Stopping your ovaries from releasing an egg.
+• Stopping your ovaries from releasing an egg (ovulation)

-• Changing your cervical mucus to prevent sperm from reaching an egg.
+• Thickening your cervical mucus so sperm can’t reach an egg

-You will place the ring in your vagina for 21 days (three weeks and then take it out for one week).
-Once the week is over (seven days), you insert a new vaginal ring and a new cycle begins.
+You’ll place the ring in your vagina for 21 days (three weeks) and then take it out for one week (seven days).
+Once the week is over, you insert a new vaginal ring and a new cycle begins.
+A healthcare provider must prescribe a vaginal ring.

 Advertisement